When levies apply

 Process

-This does not include cleaning, sorting, grading, packing, fruit conditioning operations, including storage and ripening.
+This does not include cleaning or washing, brushing, sorting, grading, packing, storage, transport, delivery, and fruit conditioning operations, including ripening.

 Retail sale

-A sale to a person other than to a first purchaser, or through a buying agent, selling agent or at a wholesale produce market.
+A sale to a person other than to a business purchaser (whether bought directly or through a selling agent or buying agent or both) or to a consumer at a wholesale produce market.

 This includes: